Top 10 E-commerce Trends 2020

 8. Create customisable products.
 Personalised and customisable products are always a popular option, and customers are increasingly prepared to pay for products that are unique in this way.
 Technology has made it easier than ever for customers to upload pictures and text to create customised products.
 These personalised products can be an excellent way to develop customer loyalty, and encourage repeat business, and this is a great tip for improving your e-commerce opportunities in 2020.

 9. Adopt an environmentally conscious mindset.
 Studies show that between 50% and 90% of those who purchase products and services online say that concerns about the environment have an impact on their purchasing decisions, and this sends a clear message that businesses that seek out more sustainable practices are ahead of the game.
-Environmental awareness is growing everyday, and consumers are demanding that the businesses they engage with are working to com-bat climate change and make a positive difference.
-Sourcing fairly traded products that have a minimal impact on the environment will help to make a difference to the planet and to the e-commerce environment, and you can help to reduce the carbon footprint of your business at the same time as appealing to a wider audience.
-Using recycled or biodegradable materials is a popular idea, and some businesses are taking innovative measures to reduce or replace their pack-aging materials with more environmentally sound choices as well.
+Environmental awareness is growing every day, and consumers are demanding that the businesses they engage with are working to combat climate change and make a positive difference.
+Sourcing fairly traded products that have a minimal impact on the environment will help to make a difference to the planet and the e-commerce environment, and you can help to reduce the carbon footprint of your business at the same time as appealing to a wider audience.
+Using recycled or biodegradable materials is a popular idea, and some businesses are taking innovative measures to reduce or replace their packaging materials with more environmentally sound choices as well.

 10. Pay attention to shipping options.
 Customers don’t want to pay high shipping rates, and this can account for large numbers of lost sales as analytics reveal that potential customers leave websites when shipping costs are revealed, even if they have already put items in carts or baskets.
-Large retailers such as Amazon and Etsy have introduced lower and faster shipping policies in an attempt to engage customers and improve conversion rates, and this can be problematic for smaller businesses who cannot afford to offer free shipping and often lose sales as a consquence.
+Large retailers such as Amazon and Etsy have introduced lower and faster shipping policies in an attempt to engage customers and improve conversion rates, and this can be problematic for smaller businesses that cannot afford to offer free shipping and often lose sales as a consequence.
 Some retailers simply increase their prices to cover shipping, and this can be an area in which monitoring outcomes and adjusting certain factors can reveal the most successful strategy for your website.

 How Brexit may influence e-commerce in Ireland

-It is worth considering that, over the course of the next few years, Brexit may have a big influence on online shopping in Ireland and the rest of the EU.
+It is worth considering that, over the next few years, Brexit may have a big influence on online shopping in Ireland and the rest of the EU.
 EU-based consumers are protected by EU laws that safeguard their rights when buying from the UK, including the right to return goods.
 It is not yet clear how Brexit will affect the rights of consumers outside the UK, because the effects will likely take many months and years to manifest, but surveys have indicated that many people will be more inclined to buy products from other EU countries instead of the UK.
 Taxes and duties may also be affected by Brexit, so you should check out any implications for your customers and your business if you deal with the UK in any capacity.